Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 These can be harder to filter out, as we’re more inclined to believe that Aunt Becky or our best friend Jim from high school might have fallen on hard times and need some help getting back on their feet.
 And it comes from their own account, making it even harder to mentally filter out as a scam.

-A good practice to get into here for this one, is finding some way to contact the person that supposedly sent this email.
+A good practice to get into here for this one is finding some way to contact the person who supposedly sent this email.
 Phone calls are good, but meeting in person is even better.
-It allows you to verify the identity much better than a text based medium, and if they truly do seem to need help, you can wire them some money.
+It allows you to verify the identity much better than a text-based medium, and if they truly do seem to need help, you can wire them some money.

 This sadly doesn’t help you if this scam is, truly, coming from a family member or “friend” who has no intention of paying you back, but that is the risk we run in trusting anyone: that they might betray that trust.
 At the very least you have legal recourse if the money was given with express, stated intention of them paying it back, so you’re in a better position than with an anonymous fraudster.

-A subset of these to watch out for: CEO scams.
-They’ll claim to be, quite convincingly, from the CEO of the company you work for, with very official looking documentation and all the right information from name, down to photo, to the name of your financial department’s representative.
-The other details are the same; they ask for money, urgently, in order to pressure you into paying, but of course it is not for any work-related reason as you might be panicked into believing.
+A subset of these is to watch out for CEO scams.
+They’ll claim to be, quite convincingly, from the CEO of the company you work for, with very official-looking documentation and all the right information from name, down to photo, to the name of your financial department’s representative.
+The other details are the same; they ask for money, urgently, in order to pressure you into paying, but of course, it is not for any work-related reason as you might be panicked into believing.

-This is a catchall term where the main goal of the scam isn’t to get your money (at least not right away), but your information.
-They’ll be sent from an official looking source, with something that seems like a legitimate email, and both blatant and subtle attempts to get all sorts of information from you.
+Phishing is a catchall term where the main goal of the scam isn’t to get your money (at least not right away), but your information.
+They’ll be sent from an official-looking source, with something that seems like a legitimate email, and both blatant and subtle attempts to get all sorts of information from you.